taylornelms15/Final-Project-CIS565/README.md

 ##### Installation Instructions

-1. (Windows) Set up Ubuntu Subsystem

-    It only runs on Linux, so if you're on Windows, I recommend downloading Ubuntu from the Microsoft Store.

-    There is a lovely guide for how to set up the relevane X server [here](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/).
-This is necessary on Windows; otherwise, there is no way for the Ubuntu subsystem to spin up a display on your computer.
+**NOTE**: Native linux is required for using the NVidia SDK Manager.
+I tried a workaround with Windows Subsystem Linux, but in the end, this was pretty much infeasible.

+1. Initial OS flash on Jetson Nano

+    For this, you will need a MicroSD card with the [Jetson Nano Boot Image](https://developer.nvidia.com/jetson-nano-sd-card-image-r3221) installed.
+Instructions can be had from [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write).

+    You will need to connect it to a monitor, mouse, and keyboard to do the initial Ubuntu setup, once the disk is flashed and inserted into the device

 2. Install SDK Manager

-    Start up Ubuntu, and navigate to the `Downloads` folder.
+    Start up your linux machine, and navigate to the `Downloads` folder.

     Then, execute:
     ```
     sudo apt-get update
-    sudo apt-get install libgtk-3-0
+    sudo apt-get -y install libgtk-3-0
-    sudo apt-get install libx11-xcb-dev
+    sudo apt-get -y install libx11-xcb-dev
-    sudo apt-get install libxss1
-    sudo apt-get install libxss1
+    sudo apt-get -y install libxss1
     sudo apt install ./sdkmanager_0.9.14-4964_amd64.deb
     ```